Vienna

 Ringstrasse palace in a 1863 building, renovated in 2023 under Relais & Châteaux banner.

-The Amauris Vienna stands at the corner of Kärntner Ring, opposite the Opera, in a Gründerzeit building fully renovated two years ago.
+The Amauris Vienna occupies a corner of the Kärntner Ring, opposite the Opera, in a Gründerzeit building fully renovated two years ago.
 We slept in a 38 m² room with Hungarian oak parquet, restored original mouldings, grey Carrara marble bathroom.
 The top-floor spa offers unobstructed views over the rooftops of the 1st district, 15-metre pool, La Prairie treatment cabins.
 The restaurant offers a contemporary Austrian menu, impeccable service but no star yet.
-From 425 € per night, we recommend for an opera weekend or a well-being escape in historic Vienna.
+From 425 € per night, we recommend for an opera weekend or a wellbeing escape in historic Vienna.
 The Booking score of 9.4/10 from 940 reviews reflects flawless execution, demanding international clientele.
 A discreet palace that bets on comfort and service rather than bling ✨

 What makes this hotel unique

-• Ringstrasse location, 2 minutes on foot from the Vienna State Opera
+• Ringstrasse location, 2 minutes' walk from the Vienna State Opera

 • 800 m² spa with indoor pool, panoramic sauna, La Prairie cabins

-• 1863 building renovated in 2023, period mouldings and parquet restored
+• 1863 building renovated in 2023, restored period mouldings and parquets

 • Contemporary Austrian restaurant with cellar of 400 local references